Why is this medication prescribed?

-Riluzole comes as a tablet to take by mouth.
-It usually is taken twice a day, every 12 hours.
-You should take it at the same time each day (usually in the morning and in the evening).
+Riluzole comes as a tablet and a suspension (liquid) to take by mouth.
+It also comes as an oral film to be dissolved on the tongue.
+It usually is taken on an empty stomach (1 hour before or 2 hours after meals) twice a day, every 12 hours.
+You should take it at the same times each day (usually in the morning and in the evening).
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take riluzole exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Riluzole slows progression of ALS but does not cure it.
+Riluzole may slow progression of ALS but does not cure it.
 Continue to take riluzole even if you feel well.
 Do not stop taking riluzole without talking to your doctor.